epics-base/p4p/documentation/internal.rst

 Internal API
 ============

-This section is intended to help P4P devlopers.
+This section is intended to help P4P developers.
-The API described is _not_ considered a public or stable API.
+The API described is *not* considered a public or stable API.
 It may change without notice.

 Ownership